 2.3.2 Evaluating model performance

-Estimation performance was evaluated using relative error, RE=θ-θ/θ, where θ and θ are estimated and true parameter values, respectively, and the forecast interval coverage, defined as the proportion of replicates where the forecast interval contains the true value from the operating model.
+Estimation performance was evaluated using two performance statistics:

+relative error, RE=θ-θ/θ, where θ and θ are estimated and true parameter values, respectively, where a well-performing estimation model will have a relative error close to zero for all simulation replicates; and

+forecast interval coverage, defined as the proportion of simulation replicates where the forecast interval contains the true value from the operating model.
 A well-calibrated model will have approximately nominal forecast interval coverage, i.e., where a 50% forecast interval will contain the true value in 50% of simulation replicates.

 3. Results